-We recommend that all riders take a certified course approved by the Motorcycle Safety Foundation (MSF).
+We recommend that all riders take a certified course approved by the Motorcycle Safety Foundation (MSF) or a state approved training course.
 New riders should start with the basic course, and even experienced riders will find the advanced course beneficial.
 For information about the MSF training course nearest you, call the national toll-free number: (800) 446-9227.